sajeelmalik/Dev-Lab/README.md

 <!-- put snippets of code inside ``` ``` so it will look like code -->
 <!-- if you want to put blockquotes use a > -->

 Sorting through user-saved results was a relatively challenging feature to introduce to the application.
 Initially, we deeply considered an entirely back-end approach where we would run unique SQL queries to order the list items by specific parameters, but that would require a new query each time we required a sorting - breaking the RESTful paradigm to which we were ascribing.
-Instead, we adopted UIKit's unique filter method and applied a *uk-filter* to the User Library to target
+Instead, we adopted UIKit's unique filter method and applied a *uk-filter* to the User Library to target each individual item that contained our generated attributes of *data-saves* and *data-date*.

 ![Filter Sorting Code Snippet](./public/assets/images/filtersorting.png "UIKit Filter-Sorting")